WPP-Public/akqa-nz-silverstripe-elastica/README.md

 * Uses [PSR/Log](https://github.com/php-fig/log) interface for logging purposes (optional)
 * Uses YAML configuration to index Data Objects and Pages
 * Can handle has_many, many_many, and has_one relationships in the indexed ElasticSearch document
+* Can handle invalidation and reindexing of related data objects
 * Can handle custom fields that are not in the database but only exist as part of an object instance
 * Infers ElasticSearch document field type from the database field type defined in the corresponding SilverStripe model